 Douglass Mabry

-– Recent news of the PowerSchool data breach has sent shockwaves through schools and districts across the country.
+– Recent news of the Infinite Campus and PowerSchool data breaches have sent shockwaves through schools and districts across the country.
 With sensitive student and teacher data compromised, schools are now grappling with the ramifications.
 For all districts, the priority has become not just damage control but understanding the broader vulnerabilities in legacy systems that leave schools open to attack.

 Need help?